 Education Scotland is building on its strong partnership with Scottish Government with a continued commitment to high quality learning in health and wellbeing, including food education, across educational establishments in Scotland.

 Business in the Community Scotland (BiTCS) brings together businesses and partner organisations across sectors to more effectively play their role in a stronger, fairer, wealthier, healthier, and greener Scotland.

 In order to enhance skills for learning, life and work it is essential that you work in partnership with a business for this funding.
-BiTCS's role in the Food for Thought Fund will be to help schools to link to a business or community organisation that can fulfil this role for the fund.
+BiTCS's role in the Food for Thought Fund will be to help establishments to link to a business or community organisation that can fulfil this role for the fund.
 These partners are not required to be a food based business/community organisation.
 Schools can also work with existing partners or create their own new partnerships.
 Securing a financial contribution from this partner is not mandatory; however it may be beneficial to your project if you were able to find additional income or 'in kind' funding to develop your project.

 Scottish Government is committed to ensuring all schools in Scotland embed food education through the implementation of Curriculum for Excellence, and the Schools (Health Promotion and Nutrition) (Scotland) Act 2007.
 The Government supports good quality learning and teaching around food through funding a number of stakeholders to engage and work with schools.